NachoCasta/PrograAvanzadaUZH/README.md

 - [ ] 25. **C++ erlaubt es statisch mittels SFINAE (Substitution Failure Is Not An Error) anahnd von Eigenschaften eines templates unterschiedliche Implementierungen einer Funktion auszuwaehlen).
 Erklaeren Sie die Funktionsweise.**
    (C ++ allows you to statically select different implementations of a function using SFINAE (Substitution Failure Is Not An Error).
 Explain how it works.)

-- [ ] 26. **Erklaeren Sie den unterschied zwischen „class Sub : [public, protected, private] Base“?
+- [x] 26. **Erklaeren Sie den unterschied zwischen „class Sub : [public, protected, private] Base“?
 Was sind die Implikationen, insbesondere auch auf die Vererbung des Types der Basisklasse.**
    (Explain the difference between "class Sub: [public, protected, private] Base"?
 What are the implications, especially on the inheritance of the type of the base class.)

+   The keyword `public` is used to define a "is a" relationship.
+The child inherits the public and protected members of the inherited class and also inherits the type of the base class. `protected` and `private` are used to define a "has a" relationship.
+This makes the child inherit the public and protected members of the inherited class as protected and private, respectively and the child does not inherit the base class type.

-- [ ] 27. **Im Falle von Inheritance kann es zu slicing kommen?
+- [x] 27. **Im Falle von Inheritance kann es zu slicing kommen?
 Was ist dies und in welcher Situation tritt dieses Phaenomen?**
    (Inheritance can lead to slicing?
 What is this and in which situation does this phenomenon occur?)

+   Yes.
+This happens when an instance of a SubClass is passed to a function expecting an instance of the base class.
+The function then uses the copy constructor of the base class and slices everything else that corresponds to the SubClass.
+In order to avoid this, we can pass the instance of the SubClass as a reference or a pointer.
+This can also occur during assignment.

-- [ ] 28. **Erklaeren sie den Begriff binding im Zusammenhang mit inheritance.**
+- [x] 28. **Erklaeren sie den Begriff binding im Zusammenhang mit inheritance.**
    (Explain the term binding in the context of inheritance.)

+   When you pass an instance of a SubClass to a function expecting an instance of the base class, even if it's by reference or pointer, the function will call the base class methods if needed, because those methods are binded to the base class.
+In order to solve this, you can declare the function virtual and it will decide during runtime which method to call, depending the case.

-- [ ] 29. **Erklaeren Sie die unterschliedlichen Arten von casts in C++.**
+- [x] 29. **Erklaeren Sie die unterschliedlichen Arten von casts in C++.**
    (Explain the different types of casts in C ++.)

+   - `static_cast<T>(o)` converts an object o into a given type T. Verified during compile time
+   - `dynamic_cast<T>(o)` checks if o is of type T and returns NULL if it is not.
+Verified during run time
+   - `reinterpret_cast<T>(o)` value of object o will be interpreted to be of type T. Not verified.

 - [ ] 30. **Erklaeren Sie das Liskov Substitution Principle.**
    (Explain the Liskov Substitution Principle.)